readysettech/readyset/README.md

 ## Join the Community

-For questions or support, join us on the [ReadySet Community Discord](https://discord.gg/readyset).
-You can also post questions on our [Github forum](https://github.com/readysettech/readyset/discussions).
+For questions or support, join us on the [ReadySet Community Discord](https://discord.gg/readyset), post questions on our [Github forum](https://github.com/readysettech/readyset/discussions), or schedule an [office hours chat](https://calendly.com/d/d5n-y44-mbg/office-hours-with-ready-set) with our team.

 Everyone is welcome!

 ## Development